christinadanielphysics/Python-Code-for-Quantum-Operations/README.md

 4) Value of U for the Hubbard Hamiltonian operator
 5) Value of t for the Hubbard Hamiltonian operator

-Step 7: Compile the latex file called main.tex, to see the eigenstates and eigenvalues of the Hubbard Hamiltonian matrix.
+Step 7: Use the data as needed.

 To cite this software: